 When you have a floor to support you, then you don’t have to worry about the potential detrimental effects.

 If you’re on a bench, you’ll have nothing to support you when it matters most.

 When the weight is that far away from your body, the risk for shoulder injury and overextension goes through the roof.

 On a bench, there’s simply no protection against this overextension.
-And it doesn’t matter if you are using a flat bench or an incline bench or what bench angle you’re using.
+And it doesn’t matter if you are using a flat bench, an incline bench or what bench angle you’re using.

 Even if you’re using lighter weights to account for the fact that you’re weaker at this angle, you can still cause excess stress to the front of the shoulder.

 In particular, you will damage the anterior shoulder capsule, and that’s something you don’t want to mess with.

 2) YOU CAN’T GO HEAVY

 Think about how heavy a weight feels when you’re performing Chest Presses and you lower the weight to the chest level.